 A poorly maintained gutter or window well can result in water accumulating too close to your house, creating hydrostatic pressure as water drains, thus forcing water into your basement.

 Sump Pump Is Not Working Correctly

-- Check for moisture; the first thing to look out for is moisture.
-Moisture comes in cracks around where your basement meets the floor.
-If you notice these cracks, do not neglect them, as it is a good sign that your basement has a leak.
-Therefore, if it is not handled correctly, these cracks will cause more harm to the strength of the building’s foundation.
+- Check for moisture.
+The first thing to look for when assessing for moisture is cracks around where your basement meets the floor.
+If you notice these cracks, don’t ignore them, because it’s a good sign that your basement has a leak.
+If these cracks are not handled properly, they will cause additional damage to the foundation of the building.